andrasq/node-qibl/README.md

 emitter, and the visitor is not called on them.
 The emitter does not throw, un-listened for errors are ignored.
 Errors accessing the top-level `dirname` are returned to the callback.

+Note: the files are visited in `fs.readdir()` order, which varies by node version.
+Older node returned files in as-is storage order, newer node returns them in sorted order.

 ### mkdir_p( dirname, callback(err) )

 Create the named directory, including all enclosing directories as necessary.
 It is not an